French report: 330,000 children victims of church sex abuse

 The report comes after a scandal surrounding now-defrocked priest Bernard Preynat rocked the French Catholic Church.
 Last year, Preynat was convicted of sexually abusing minors and given a five-year prison sentence.
 He admitted abusing more than 75 boys for decades.

-The Preynat case led to the resignation last year of the former archbishop of Lyon, Cardinal Philippe Barbarin, who has been accused of failing to report the abuses to civil authorities when he learned about them in the 2010s.
-France’s highest court ruled earlier this year that Barbarin did not cover up the case.

-French archbishops, in a message to parishioners read during Sunday Mass across the country, said the publication of the report is “a test of truth and a tough and serious moment.”
+Vatican spokesman Matteo Bruni said Pope Francis learned about the report’s findings “with sorrow.”

+“His thoughts go in first place to the victims, with a profound sadness for their wounds and gratitude for their courage to speak out,” he said.
-Pope Francis issued in May 2019 a groundbreaking new church law requiring all Catholic priests and nuns around the world to report clergy sexual abuse and cover-ups by their superiors to church authorities.

-In June, Francis swiftly rejected an offer from Cardinal Reinhard Marx, one of Germany’s most prominent clerics and a close papal adviser, to resign as archbishop of Munich and Freising over the church’s mishandling of abuse cases.
-But he said a process of reform was necessary and every bishop must take responsibility for the “catastrophe” of the crisis.
+Francis issued in May 2019 a groundbreaking new church law requiring all Catholic priests and nuns to report clergy sexual abuse and cover-ups by their superiors to church authorities.
+In June, Francis said a process of reform was necessary and every bishop must take responsibility for the “catastrophe” of the sex abuse crisis.

+The shocking estimate of more than a quarter million potential victims dwarfs numbers released by other countries that have also faced national reckoning with church sexual abuse.
+But each country has investigated the problem in different ways.

+Instead of limiting itself to specific cases, France’s report made an estimate of the overall scale of the problem, extrapolating the number of victims based on study of specific incidents and nationwide surveys.

 Masha Macpherson contributed from Paris and Nicolas Vaux-Montagny contributed from Lyon, France.